umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 ## Backoffice

-Below you can see the settings that affect the Umbraco backoffice
+Below you can see the settings that affect the Umbraco backoffice (v7.8+)

 ### Tours

-This was introduced in 7.8.
-The section issued for mananging backoffice tours functionality
+The section is used for controlling the backoffice tours functionality

 	<backOffice>
         <tours enable="true"></tours>